AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Related Work

+With the continuous advancement of T2I models, they are becoming increasingly integrated into various aspects of daily life and work \cite{ho2020denoising, rombach2022high, betker2023improving, podell2023sdxl,ruiz2023dreambooth,esser2024scaling,liu2023riatig}.
+Despite their strengths, they are susceptible to adversarial attacks that modify prompts to sneak past defenses and produce NSFW content like pornography, violence or politically sensitive imagery \cite{tsai2023ring, chin2023prompting4debugging, deng2023divide}.

-\textbf{Adversarial attacks against T2I models.} Adversarial attack methods against T2I models are mainly divided into white-box and black-box approaches.
-White-box methods primarily utilize the model's text encoder to optimize the prompt, ensuring that the generated prompt semantically aligns closely with a target prompt containing explicit NSFW information \citep{yang2024mma}.
-Black-box methods perturb the prompt to find alternative tokens that can replace sensitive words \citep{yang2024sneakyprompt, ba2023surrogateprompt, deng2023divide}.
+Present adversarial attack methods are mainly divided into white-box and black-box approaches.
+White-box methods primarily utilize the model's text encoder to optimize the prompt, ensuring that the generated prompt semantically aligns closely with a target prompt containing explicit NSFW information, even without sensitive words \cite{yang2024mma}.
+In contrast, black-box methods perturb the prompt to find alternative tokens that can replace sensitive words \cite{yang2024sneakyprompt, ba2023surrogateprompt}.
 These methods often utilize reinforcement learning or assistance from large language models to accelerate the search process.
-Other attack strategies target T2I models with removed concepts \citep{tsai2023ring, chin2023prompting4debugging}.
+In addition, some attack strategies target T2I models with removed concepts \cite{tsai2023ring, chin2023prompting4debugging}.
 These strategies demonstrate that T2I models can still generate NSFW images even after removing NSFW concepts.

+Current adversarial methods have proven highly effective.
+Consequently, it is crucial to develop robust defense mechanisms to counter these attack strategies and ensure the safe and responsible use of T2I models.